codingjerk/docker-checklist/README.md

 > Making build process reproducible and error prune

 - [ ] Make container stateless and universal
-  - Use `VOLUME` instuction to store state in volumes
+  - Use `VOLUME` instruction to store state in volumes
   - Settings should be provided via environment variables when container is running
 - [ ] Add [healthchecks](examples/Dockerfile.healthcheck)
   - [ ] Ensure healthcheck exit code is either 0 (healthy) or 1 (unhealthy)